 (c) certain information about your Mailbutler usage, including date and time when you used a Mailbutler feature.
 We process this type of data in order to show you usage analytics in your dashboard and to provide you our Services.
 We process this type of Personal Data for our legitimate interests in providing the Services.

-(e) user authentication information of your email server when using the feature Snooze or Send Later.
+(e) user authentication information of your email server when using the feature Snooze, Smart Send Later or Tracking.
 We use the industry-standard OAuth mechanism for user authentication (wherever possible) which gives us access to your data without letting us know your password.
 We only collect and store this information temporarily when you use the snooze or send later feature and only for the time the features are active.
 We process this type of Personal Data in order to provide you our Services.
 We process this type of Personal Data for our legitimate interests in providing the Services.
 We don’t read, write, modify, store, collect or control your message bodies.

 (a) Mailbutler will use access to read, write, modify or control Gmail messages, metadata, headers, and settings to provide its features of delayed sending and message snoozing.
 Mailbutler will not process or transfer any Gmail data besides metadata (message identifiers) to its own servers or others unless doing so is necessary to comply with applicable law.
 Mailbutler never reads, modifies, stores or analyzes the content of your messages as the aforementioned features only require automated delivery of scheduled emails or moving messages between mailboxes.

 (b) Mailbutler will not use this Gmail data for serving advertisements.

 (c) Mailbutler will not allow humans to read Gmail user data unless we have your affirmative agreement for specific messages, doing so is necessary for security purposes such as investigating abuse, to comply with applicable law, or for Mailbutler internal operations and even then only when the data has been aggregated and anonymized.